iamdominic2/Pinball/readme.md

 ## Power-Ups

-x2️⃣ (Double points): Double the points you get for a while!
+x2️⃣ (Double points): Double the points you get for a while - simple yet powerful!

-🛡 (Shield): Stop the ball from falling into the "edge tunnels" for a while!
+🛡 (Shield): Stop the ball from falling into the "edge tunnels" for a while - a notorious killer!

-⛶ (Enlarge): Increases the size of the coins and power-ups for a while!
+⛶ (Enlarge): Increases the size of the coins and power-ups for a while, which is always handy with unpredictable ball physics.

-♥ (Heart): +1 life
+♥ (Heart): An extra life, an extra chance, to get a whole lot of points!

 #### Updates
 After some play-testing, I made the gap between Flippers bigger - personally, it was a bit too easy just by spamming the paddles to keep the ball in check.
 Additionally, to prevent abuse, I also halved nudging amounts in response to spammers (the smart kind)!
 The difficulty should be re-balanced now.